gentsk77/EECS325/Assignments/HW4/HW4_yxs626.md

 **a.
 Router 3c learns about prefix x from which routing protocol: OSPF, RIP, eBGP, or iBGP?**

-From eBGP.
+Reachability information from neighbouring AS `AS4`, thus through eBGP.

 **b.
 Router 3a learns about prefix x from which routing protocol?**

-From iBGP.
+Reachability information through AS-internal router `3b`, thus through iBGP.

 **c.
 Router 1c learns about x from which routing protocol?**

-From eBGP.
+Reachability information from neighbouring AS `AS3`, thus through eBGP.

 **d.
 Router 1d learns about x from which routing protocol?**

-From iBGP.
+Reachability information through AS-internal router `1a` or `1b`, thus through iBGP.

 ### 7. In the figure below, X, Y and Z are access ISPs and A, B and C are backbone provider networks.
 Suppose an ISP only wants to route traffic to/from its customer networks (does not want to carry transit traffic between other ISPs).
 Another BGP policy X wants to enforce is that X does not want to route from B to C via X.